Al Pilong Jr.

 Vice President, Human Resources & Administrative Services, Novant Health UVA Health System

 Vice President, Service Line and Ambulatory Development, Novant Health UVA Health System

 Board of Trustees, Officers and Physician Representatives

 Steve Danziger, Chair

-Steve Dansiger is the Manassas Site Executive and Senior Manager of Quality and Performance Assurance for BAE Systems in Manassas, responsible for the site's operation and improving the overall quality and efficiency for the site's ($100M/yr in business) products and technology.
+Steve Danziger is the Manassas Site Executive and Senior Manager of Quality and Performance Assurance for BAE Systems in Manassas, responsible for the site's operation and improving the overall quality and efficiency for the site's ($100M/yr in business) products and technology.
 He has been an engineer and a manager in semiconductor development and production for various defense and commercial semiconductor organizations working with state-of-the-art technologies, starting at IBM, and eventually becoming the Director of Manufacturing Operations for Micron Technologies.
 He earned a BS degree in physics from Queens College City University of New York and an MS degree in physics from Pennsylvania State University.
 He is serving in numerous community-development and policy-related roles, including chairman of the Prince William Soil and Water Conservation Board, Didlake Inc. board member, Prince William Chamber of Commerce Public Policy committee member, and Fairfax County Water Authority board member.
 He holds three patents and more than 30 publications on technical and management topics.